Avogadro/two.avogadro.cc/_sources/docs/tools/index.md.txt

 Within Avogadro, hovering over a tool icon with the mouse gives a brief description of how to use it.

 Tools can be selected either by left-clicking the icon, or using the keyboard by pressing <kbd>Ctrl</kbd> and the corresponding number key (1 through 9 and 0, left to right).
+See the {ref}`Keyboard Shortcuts <tools-keyboard-shortcuts>` page for a complete reference.

 After selecting a tool, the name of the tool and any options available for the tool are displayed to the left in the [Tool pane](panes-tool-pane).